chenatoast/Mental-Health-RAG-Chatbot/readme.md

 ## Project Purpose

 This chatbot is designed to help users understand and reflect on mental health concepts by retrieving relevant insights from a structured mental health resource.
 It does not make up information and only responds with content available in the Emotional Aid PDF.
+This feature very well defines the use of RAG principle.

 ## System Architecture